wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-monitor-services-account.md

 ##<a id="configuremonitoring"></a>How to: Monitoring a Media Services account

-1. In the [Management Portal](https://manage.windowsazure.cn/), click **Media Services**, and then click the Media Services account name to open the dashboard.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn/), click **Media Services**, and then click the Media Services account name to open the dashboard.

 	![MediaServices_Dashboard][dashboard]